Chapter 1: The Architecture of Curiosity

 - Prediction error: The gap between expected and observed outcomes

-- Sacred flaw: A deeply held but erroneous belief (Storr’s term)
+- Sacred flaw: A deeply held but erroneous belief (Storr, 2019)

 - Systematic inquiry: Research conducted using consistent, replicable methods